'Dine-and-dash dater' faces 10 felony counts for allegedly skipping out on dates before bill: report

 ABC News reported that it tried repeatedly to contact Gonzales, but could not reach him.
 It is unclear if he has a lawyer.

 He was reportedly taken into custody on Saturday.
 If convicted, he faces up to 13 years in state prison, KTLA.com reported.
-He pleaded not guilty on Monday.
+He pleaded not guilty to extortion, grand theft and other charges.
 Gonzales is accused of defrauding the women of nearly $1,000.

 CBS Los Angeles spoke to an alleged victim.
 She said he was “good looking” and she thought: Why did he choose me?